 True West, written in nine scenes, is staged in two acts.
 Each scene change is marked by a full blackout and lighting framed around the proscenium of the American Airlines Theatre.

 The time setting of Shepard’s 1980 True West is ambiguous but it’s probably the ‘70s or early ‘80s—the era of typewriters and telephones with very long cords.
 (One funny scene has Lee tangled up in one.)
-Steppenwolf Theatre staged it at the St. Nicholas Theatre in 1982, starring John Malkovich and Gary Sinise, and then remounted it later that year at the Apollo Theatre.
-That’s where I saw it in the summer of 1982.
+Steppenwolf Theatre staged it at the St. Nicholas Theatre in 1982, starring John Malkovich and Gary Sinise.
+That’s where I saw it in the late summer of 1982.
 My companion and I were sitting in the first row and got winged by a piece of toast.
 True West transferred to the Cherry Lane Theatre in the Village later that year.

 Shattered Globe staged a very good version of True West in 2016.
 Joseph Wiens was a fierce Lee and Kevin Viol the quieter Austin.

 True West by Roundabout Theatre Company runs only through March 17 at the American Airlines Theatre on Broadway.
 If you‘re in New York this weekend, you might still be able to get tickets.
 The play runs 2 hours and 15 minutes, with one intermission.